 Personal and Sensitive Information

 Personal and sensitive user data includes, but isn't limited to, personally identifiable information, financial and payment information, authentication information, phonebook, contacts, device location, SMS and call related data, inventory of other apps on the device, microphone, camera, and other sensitive device or usage data.
-If your app handles sensitive user data, then you must:
+If your app handles personal and sensitive user data, then you must:

 Prominent Disclosure & Consent Requirement

-In cases where users may not reasonably expect that their personal or sensitive user data will be required to provide or improve the policy compliant features or functionality within your app (e.g., data collection occurs in the background of your app), you must meet the following requirements:
+In cases where users may not reasonably expect that their personal and sensitive user data will be required to provide or improve the policy compliant features or functionality within your app (e.g., data collection occurs in the background of your app), you must meet the following requirements:

 You must provide an in-app disclosure of your data access, collection, use, and sharing.
 The in-app disclosure:

 Your in-app disclosure must accompany and immediately precede a request for user consent and, where available, an associated runtime permission.
-You may not access or collect any personal or sensitive data until the user consents.
+You may not access or collect any personal and sensitive data until the user consents.
 The app's request for consent:

 Examples of common violations

-Restrictions for Sensitive Data Access
+Restrictions for Personal and Sensitive Data Access

 In addition to the requirements above, the table below describes requirements for specific activities.